Information Technology Mgt (ITM)

 Learn to deliver on new ideas and strategies by practicing traditional and agile methodologies and processes that help bring new products and services to the market.
 Build on differing strategic approaches and project management techniques to manage innovation so that competitive strategy and new ideas can be realized.
 Gain skills, through an applied research project, in gathering requirements, applying appropriate methodologies, and utilizing various deliverables to crystalize a measurable objective, perform a cost-benefit analysis, connect to business strategy, and identify constraints.
 (Prerequisites: Minimum grade of C- in BUS 388)

-ITM 410 Business-Driven Information Systems and Security 4 credits
+ITM 410 Foundations of Cyber Security and Network Defense 4 credits

 ITM 420 Applied Systems Analysis and Design 4 credits